 You came up with a number, did your research, revised the number, started planning—and now that number's not going to cut it.
 Budgeting for a wedding can be the stuff of nightmares, but that doesn't mean you have to elope.

 If you find you've underestimated some expenses, don't panic.
-Instead, sit down with your fiance and try to reach a constructive solution.
+Instead, sit down with your partner and try to reach a constructive solution.
 Maybe you can give up an item or trade one for another (for example, dahlias over Black Magic roses saves about $4 per stem).
-If you're coming up short overall, you may have to take on some debt.
-To make it as minimal as possible, consider obtaining a low-interest loan, like with Prosper, or using a low-interest credit card.
-And to keep it from becoming a source of tension between the two of you, make a plan to deal with the debt and a deadline for paying it off so it won't hang over your heads.

 Right now, it might seem weird to have a basic sketch of your seating plan or all of your favors tagged and ready to go.
 But other than taking up a little extra space in your closet, they're not causing any harm and will actually save you a ton of stress a month or two down the line.
 The closer the wedding gets, the busier you'll be, so making and sticking to your timeline is essential.